 The holidays are rife with things that make picking up a drink feel like the most natural thing in the world.
-Maybe it once was, but for you, at this place and in this moment, that urge can feel catastrophic.
-Suddenly you’re Scrooge.
-You aren’t drinking anymore.
-And alcohol drinking cues and all their roles in holiday togetherness feel a little like the ghost of holidays’ past.
+Maybe it once was, but that urge can feel catastrophic for you at this place and moment because you aren’t drinking anymore.
+And alcohol drinking cues and all their roles in holiday togetherness feel a little like the ghost of holidays past.

 So how can you cope?
 With a little bit of planning and all the strength you already possess, you’ve got the tools you need to assemble a holiday toolkit that shuts down those cues before they can take root.
-Grab a friend, and let’s walk through them together.
+If you need extra support, the alcohol addiction treatment center at Recovery Ranch Tennessee can help.
+Call 1.844.876.7680 or contact us online for more information.

 Prepare for All the Drinking Cues Ahead